ilduchea/travel-api/README.md

 You will need the auth_token from curl to run queries via Postman.

-* URL: localhost:3000/
+* URL: localhost:3000/v1/
 * Header Key: Authorization
-* Header Value: Bearer 'your-own-token-goes-here'
+* Header Value: 'your-own-token-goes-here'

 ## Development server

-Run `bundle exec rails s` for a dev server.
+Run `rails s` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 * If you would like to make changes to this project, do so in a text editor.
 * Make frequent commits with detailed comments.
-* Submit changes a pull request.
+* Submit changes via pull request.

 ## Running tests

 This app uses RSpec and Shouldamatchers for testing.
-Run `bundle exec rspec` in terminal to test.
+Run `rspec` in terminal to test.

 ## Performing Searches